Slava-Inyu/space-cards/README.md

 ### Improvements:

-- Buttons are re-rendered when adding/removing items
+- Buttons should not be re-rendered when adding/removing items
 - In `Button.tsx` change `theme` type from union to enum

 ## Bonus